SSWConsulting/SSW.Rules.Content/rules/do-pagination-server-side/rule.md

 created: 2021-12-13T17:19:34.260Z
 guid: ef94f559-ea04-4c00-8b27-f8f7b80f07f4
 ---
-Pagination can be expensive if all the pages are retrieved before then grabbing the relevant page.
-It's much more efficient to get just the page back from the database.
+Pagination can be expensive if all the pages are retrieved from the database before grabbing the relevant page.
+It's much more efficient to get only the page number requested back from the database.

 <!--endintro-->